Destro3998/PropShop/README.md

 Start the server

 In your terminal window that is in the `370-project-fall-2023/Team37` directory run the command `npm start`.
-This command will start teh server on port 3000.
+This command will start the server on port 3000.

 In your browser navigate to <locahost:3000> or <http://127.0.0.1:3000/>

 ### Step 6

-You're in.
+You should now have the capability to explore the website's code.

 ## Credits